 Beneficial users in the LPV have an active stakeholder group called the Las Posas Users Group (LPUG) that was formed before SGMA and continues to meet regularly to discuss and provide feedback to FCGMA regarding localized management.
 In April 2016, the role of LPUG as an advisory group toward the development of a new extraction allocation system for the LPVB was formalized through an FCGMA Charter.
 LPUG has participated in public meetings and provided occasional presentations to the FCGMA Board.
-LPUG developed a proposed extraction allocation system that was presented to the FCGMA Board, but LPUG subsequently withdrew its support for the proposed system it had developed.
+LPUG developed a proposed extraction allocation system that was presented to the FCGMA Board.